-(a) It becomes more difficult to establish and, if necessary, verify these income streams and;

-- (b) It is equally more difficult when conducting on-going monitoring to determine if the amounts being deposited and wagered by the customer are in keeping with the disclosed sources of income. - ii.
-Product/, Service/, and Transaction Risk - Some products/services/transactions are inherently riskier than others and are therefore more attractive to criminals.
-These include products/services/transactions which are identified as being more vulnerable to criminal exploitation such as gaming products or services that allow the customer to influence the outcome of a game, be it on his ownindividually or in collusion with others.
+- i.
+Customer Risk The risk of ML/FT may vary in accordance with the type of customer.
+The assessment of the risk posed by a natural person is generally based on the person's economic activity and/or source of wealth.
+A customer having a single source of regular income will pose a lesser risk of ML/FT than a customer who has multiple sources of income or irregular income streams.
+The reasons for this are twofold: - (a) It becomes more difficult to establish and, if necessary, verify these income streams and; - (b) It is equally more difficult when conducting on-going monitoring to determine if the amounts being deposited and wagered by the customer are in keeping with the disclosed sources of income. - ii.
+Product, Service, and Transaction Risk Some products/services/transactions are inherently riskier than others and are therefore more attractive to criminals.
+These include products/services/transactions which are identified as being more vulnerable to criminal exploitation such as gaming products or services that allow the customer to influence the outcome of a game, be it individually or in collusion with others.
 The use by customers and the acceptance by licensees of specific funding methods, which are considered to present a higher risk of ML/FT, should also be treated as high risk factors.
-This includes cash and other similar or anonymous payment methods that maydo not always_leave, or disruptotherwise complicate, the funds' audit trail, and allow the customer to operate with a degree of or complete anonymity such as pre-paid cards or virtual currencies.financial assets.
-The exceptional use by a customer of accounts held or cards issued in the name of third parties is also to be regarded as a high risk factor.
+This includes cash and other similar or anonymous payment methods that do not always leave, or otherwise complicate, the funds' audit trail, and allow the customer to operate with a degree of or complete anonymity such as pre-paid cards or virtual financial assets.
+The use by a customer of accounts held or cards issued in the name of third parties is also to be regarded as a high risk factor.
 To the extent that gaming regulation allows them, the transfer of funds from one gaming account to another would equally be considered as a high risk funding method as it would further complicate the funds' audit trail.
 Conversely, where a customer transfers funds from a bank account or a card linked to a bank account held in his/her name with an institution established in a reputable jurisdiction, the risk of ML decreases - these credit or financial institutions are themselves subject persons and one would expect that as part of their CDD obligations they would monitor on an on-going basis any account or card activity.